In a consensus protocol parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 Case 1 (trivial): If $val(D) \neq val(D-p)$ then $D$ is an extension of $C$, is at the beginning of round $k+1$, and its a $p$-pivot configuration.
 So the Lemma holds.

-Consider the $n+1$ configurations $D=C_0,C_1,\dots,C_n=C$ where $C_j$ is the configuration in which the adversary delays party $i$ after it sends its messages to $j$ parties.
+Consider the $n+1$ configurations $D=C_0,C_1,\dots,C_n=C$ where $C_j$ is the configuration in which the adversary delays party $p$ after it sends its messages to $j$ parties.

 The (trivial) one dimension Sperner’s Lemma implies that there exists $1 \le i \le n$ and two adjacent configurations such that $val(C_{i-1}) =0$ and $val(C_{i})=1$.

-As in lemma 1, the only difference between $C_{i-1}$ and $C_i$ is the state of party $i$.
-Let $C’$ be the execution where party $i$ crashes (is delayed forever) at the beginning of round $k$.
-Like before, $C’$ could be reached from either $C_{i-1}$ or $C_i$ with all parties’ views being indistinguishable.
+The only difference between $C_{i-1}$ and $C_i$ is the state of party $i$ and an undelivered message from $p$ to $i$.
+Let $C’$ be the execution where messages sent from party $i$ are delayed forever at the beginning of round $k$.
+As in Lemma 1, $C’$ could be reached from either $C_{i-1}$ or $C_i$ with all parties’ views being indistinguishable.
 So again we have

 \[val(C')=val(C_{i-1}-i)=val(C_i-i)\]